 Swiss conductor Philippe Jordan, music director of the Paris Opera and music director designate of the Vienna State Opera, is one of the world’s hottest Wagner talents, winning widespread acclaim for his performances of the composer’s music in Paris and at the Bayreuth Festival.
-Now, he returns to the Met for the first time since 2007 to lead this season’s three complete Ring cycles.
+In 2019, he returned to the Met for the first time since 2007 to lead three complete Ring cycles.
 In advance of the premiere of Das Rheingold, he sat down with the Met’s Mary Jo Heath to discuss opera’s grandest and most grueling epic.

 You’ve conducted quite a lot of Wagner.
 What is it that makes his music particularly rewarding for you?